bparanj/crystal/programming/javascript/supabase/magic-link.md

    npm install @supabase/supabase-js
    ```

-In a Nuxt.js project, the `plugins` directory is typically at the root level of your project structure.
+In a Nuxt.js project, the `plugins` directory is  at the root level of your project structure.
 When you create a new Nuxt.js project, the standard directory structure looks something like this:

 ```
 project/